1919SaiRam/Build-e-commerce-shopping-cart-application---Profile.fyi/README.md

 # --->  Add to Cart Functionality:

 Clicking the "Add to Cart" button on a product should:

 Add the chosen product to a user's virtual shopping cart.

-Update the cart icon or a dedicated counter to reflect the number of added items (optional).
+Update the cart icon or a dedicated counter to reflect the number of added items .

 Provide visual feedback (e.g., animation) confirming the item's addition.

 # ---> Cart Page:
 Display a dedicated cart page where users can manage their selected products.

 The cart page should include:

 A list of all added products, displaying:

 Product image

 Product name

 Product price

 Quantity selector (up/down buttons or input field) to adjust the amount of each item.

 "Remove Item" button to delete a specific product from the cart.

 # ---->Cart summary section:
 Subtotal: Calculate the total cost of all items in the cart based on their quantity and price.

 Discounts (optional): Implement the ability to apply discounts on the total price.
 This could involve:

 Fixed discounts (e.g., "$10 off")

 Percentage discounts (e.g., "10% off")

 Total price (including discounts): Display the final price the user needs to pay.

 Checkout button (optional): This can redirect to a simulated checkout page or provide a message indicating successful cart addition.